Fire Risk Assessment

-The guides explain what you might do to comply with fire safety law, help you to carry out and review a fire risk assessment and identify the general fire precautions you need to have in place and keep maintained.
+The guides explain what you might do to comply with fire safety law, help you to carry out and review a fire precautions within your premises and identify the any further fire precautions you need to have in place and keep maintained.

 The responsible person, with limited formal training or experience, should be able to carry out a basic fire risk assessment for their premises.
-If you read the fire safety guide and decide you are unable to apply the guidance then you should seek expert advice from a 'competent person'.
+If you read the fire safety guide and decide you are unable to apply the guidance then you should contact Phil by either using the contact button or call Freephone 0800 047 5876 expert advice from a 'competent person'.